datastax/nodejs-driver/doc/upgrade-guide/README.md

 ### Upgrade guide for DSE driver users

+The DSE driver and the Apache Cassandra driver have been merged into a single package.
 There's a dedicated [guide for DSE driver users that plan to migrate to the `cassandra-driver`](upgrade-from-dse-driver).

 ---